GoogleCloudPlatform/community/tutorials/appengine-dropwizard/index.md

  logging, operational tools, etc out of the box.

-Deploying Dropwizard applications on Google App Engine Flexible Environment is not straightforward as it needs passing arguments to the JAR, like `java -jar app.jar server config.yaml`.
+Deploying Dropwizard applications on Google App Engine Flexible Environment can be tricky because it requires you to pass arguments to the JAR, like `java -jar app.jar server config.yaml` inorder to get the Dropwizard application running.

-This tutorial shows how to make use of Custom runtime to deploy Apache Dropwizard application using Docker.
+This tutorial shows how to make use of Google App Engine Flexible Environment's custom runtime to deploy an Apache Dropwizard application using Docker.
 This tutorial assumes that you are familiar with Apache Dropwizard and that you have installed Docker.

-If you don't have a Dropwizard application already, you can check out [Getting Started Guide][getting-started] to create a sample Dropwizard application.
+If you don't have a Dropwizard application already, you can check out [getting started guide][getting-started] to create a sample Dropwizard application.

 [dropwizard]: http://www.dropwizard.io